-In the evening, kick back with a barbecue by the beach!
+In the evening, kick back with a farewell barbecue dinner!
 Eat delicious food, watch the sun go down and if you want, party into the night by the seashore.
-Make the most of your time with your fellow travellers, as you’ll be saying goodbye in the morning.
+Make the most of your time with your fellow travellers, as you’ll be saying goodbye in the morning!

 Day 12 – Jeju Island:

-You’ve reached the last day of your South Korea tour and the end of your Dragon Trip adventure through South Korea!
-Head back to Seoul, explore the wonders of Jeju Island further or continue with your travels elsewhere.
+You’ve reached the last day of your South Korea tour and the end of your Dragon Trip adventure!
+You can head back to Seoul, explore the wonders of Jeju Island further, or continue with your travels elsewhere.

 Our South Korea tour package price includes the following features: